truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringOpenVPN.md

 {{< toc >}}

+## About OpenVPN

 A virtual private network (VPN) is an extension of a private network over public resources.
-It allows clients to securely connect to a private network even when they are remotely using a public network.
-TrueNAS provides [OpenVPN](https://openvpn.net/) as a system level service to provide VPN server or client functionality.
-This means TrueNAS can act as a primary VPN server to allow remote clients access to data stored on the system using a single TCP or UDP port.
-Alternately, TrueNAS can integrate into a private network, even when the system is in a separate physical location or only has access to publicly visible networks.
+It allows remote clients on a public network to access a private network via a secure connection.
+TrueNAS provides [OpenVPN](https://openvpn.net/) as a system level service to provide VPN server or client functionality, and can act as a primary VPN server to allow remote clients access to data stored on the system using a single TCP or UDP port.
+TrueNAS can also integrate into a private network, even when the system is in a separate physical location or only has access to publicly visible networks.

+## Obtaining a Public Key Infrastructure (PKI)

 Before configuring TrueNAS as either an OpenVPN server or client, you need an existing public key infrastructure (PKI) with [certificates]({{< relref "Certificates.md" >}}) and [certificate authorities]({{< relref "CAs.md" >}}) created in or imported to TrueNAS.
 {{< expand "What does this do?" "v" >}}